Mergers vs Acquisitions

 Key Differences

-• One of the key differences is that the merger is when two or more companies agree to come together and form a new company; acquisition is when a financially strong company takes over a less financially strong company by buying more than 50% of its shares.
+• One of the key differences is that the merger is when two or more companies agree to come together and form a new company; an acquisition is when a financially strong company takes over a less financially strong company by buying more than 50% of its shares.

 • The merger is a strategic decision made after careful discussion and planning between the companies going to be merged.
-Hence there are fewer chances of a chaotic atmosphere after merging.
+Hence, there are fewer chances of a chaotic atmosphere after merging.
 The acquisition is also a strategic decision, but the decision is not mutual in most cases.
 Hence, there is a lot of hostility and chaos after an acquisition has been made.

 • The power difference between the acquired and acquiring companies is huge.
 Companies that are merged usually consider each other of equal stature, and hence they help each other out to create a synergy.
 In the case of an acquisition, the company that acquires it imposes its will on the acquired company, and the acquired company is stripped of its freedom and decision-making.